 You can expect to go home the same day.

 Pain may be mild to moderate.
 You should be able to resume normal activities, including sex, within 3 weeks.

 Vasectomy reversal is done when you have had a vasectomy and now want to be fertile.

 Chances of a successful vasectomy reversal decline over time.
-Reversals are more successful during the first 10 years after vasectomy.footnote 1
+Reversals work best during the first 10 years after a vasectomy.footnote 1

 In general, vasectomy reversal:footnote 2

 Roncari D, Jou MY (2011).
 Female and male sterilization.
 In RA Hatcher, et al., eds., Contraceptive Technology, 20th rev. ed., pp. 435–482.
 New York: Ardent Media.